-Oculus has given indie developers a new pathway to putting their games on the Oculus Quest 2 through App Lab without having to meet Facebook's demanding quality standards.
-Now, gamers can buy or download demos, early access betas, or full experiences and access them directly from their Oculus Library, without using sideloading.
-These games aren't visible on the Oculus Store without a direct link, so we've collected a full list of Quest 2 App Lab games approved thus far so you don't have to go searching for them.
+Oculus has given indie developers a new pathway to putting their games on the Oculus Quest 2 through the App Lab program without having to meet Facebook's demanding quality standards.
+Now, gamers can buy or download demos, early access betas, or full experiences and access them directly from their Oculus Library, without sideloading.
+Unlike the best Oculus Quest 2 games, these games aren't visible on the Oculus Store without a direct link.
+So we compiled a full list of Quest 2 App Lab games approved thus far so you don't have to go searching.

 List of paid App Lab games for Oculus Quest 2